alexfdev0/upn/README.md

 ![UPN](https://alexflax.xyz/api/upn/images/upn.png)
 # Unified Package Network
+NOTE: this package manager is a glorified pipe to bash with forced root access
+      only run this if it's in a VM you don't care about as you are one bad package away from your drive getting rm -rf /'ed otherwise, if you care about your linux/mac/freebsd install, please uninstall UPN from your system
+      (/usr/bin/upn for linux and freebsd and /usr/local/bin/upn for mac) and do not re-install it.<br><br><br><br><br><br><br><br><br><br>
 UPN is a simple package manager for Linux, MacOS, FreeBSD, and other Unix-like systems that is written in Lua.<br><br>
 # Dependencies
 * Lua 5.1 or newer<br>